Rethinking Continual Learning with Progressive Neural Collapse: Experimental Results

 \subsection{Main Results}

-\Cref{tab:main} shows the performance comparison for both Class-IL and Task-IL under different memory budgets, i.e., buffer size 200 and 500.
+\Cref{tab:main} shows the performance comparison for both Class-IL and Task-IL under 200 and 500 memory budgets.
 It is clear that our approach significantly and consistently outperforms all the baseline approaches across all considered CL settings, datasets, and buffer sizes.
 In particular, the performance improvement in our approach becomes more substantial on larger datasets and under a smaller buffer size.
 For example, consider a buffer size of 200.
 On Seq-CIFAR-100, our approach outperforms the best baseline approaches, i.e., DER for Class-IL and NCT for Task-IL, by 37.65\% and 13.04\%, respectively.
-On Seq-TinyImageNet, our approach outperforms the best baseline approaches, i.e., CILA for Class-IL and NCT for Task-IL, by 111.40\% and 31.08\%, respectively.
+On Seq-TinyImageNet, our approach outperforms the best baseline approaches, i.e., CSREL for Class-IL and NCT for Task-IL, by 59.32\% and 31.08\%, respectively.
 In particular, the performance of our approach is outstanding when the buffer size is 200, especially for Task-IL when we focus on differentiating classes within a specific task.
 This implies that our approach is more robust to different buffer sizes and the principle of ProNC can even work well with a small amount of replay data.
 Moreover, by leveraging the NCT in a more principled manner, our approach dominates the previous approach NCT where a predefined global ETF target hinders class discrimination by unnecessarily forcing class means towards closely located vertices.

-Besides, it can be seen from \Cref{tab:main} that among most scenarios our approach and NCT achieve much less forgetting compared to other baseline approaches, while our approach shows even better forgetting than NCT in 8 out of 12 settings.
-The reason is because the vertices in the ETF target provide an fixed anchor and goal for old task features during new task learning, which the model training can follow much easily in the feature space.
-In other words, instead of simply constraining the shifts from old features or important weights as in previous studies, the ETF target offers an additional fixed goal from which the model should not shift the new features too far way.
+Besides, it can be seen from \Cref{tab:main} that among most scenarios, our approach and NCT achieve much less forgetting compared to other baseline approaches, while our approach shows even better forgetting than NCT in 8 out of 12 settings.
+The reason is that, instead of simply constraining the shifts from old features or important weights as in previous studies, the ETF target offers an additional fixed goal from which the model should not shift the new features too far away.
 These results indicate the huge potential of leveraging NC and ETF in guiding the feature learning for CL.